bytedance/gopkg/cloud/metainfo/README.md

 Package metainfo provides serveral string prefixes to denote the kinds of meta information where context is not available (such as when transmiting data through network).

-Typical codes for bussiness logic should never use prefixes.
+Typical codes for business logic should never use prefixes.
 And frameworks that support metainfo may choose other approaches to achieve the same goal.

 - `PrefixPersistent`
 - `PrefixTransient`